Harry Houdini's Greatest Magic Tricks and Escapes

 University of California, San Diego

-Even though he passed away from peritonitis on Halloween in 1926, Houdini is still to this day one of the most popular names in magic.
+Even though he passed away on Halloween in 1926 from peritonitis, Houdini is still to this day one of the most popular names in magic.
 If you ask most people who Houdini was, they will most likely say that he was a "magician" or an "escape artist," but have you ever wondered what some of the actual tricks were that Houdini used to perform?
 Let's jump in our time machines and head back almost a century ago to discover what the most famous tricks were that Houdini was dazzling audiences with in the first quarter of the twentieth century.

 10. East Indian Needle Trick